alpinevm/bitcoin-core-rs/README.md

 ```

 Using as library on MacOs
-Clang 18 or higher is known to function properly, instead of changing your default-installed clang version use this alias, assuming you installed `llvm@19` above.
+Clang 15 or higher is known to function properly, instead of changing your default-installed clang version, temporarily use this alias, assuming you installed `llvm` as instructed above.
 ```
-alias clang++="/opt/homebrew/opt/llvm@19/bin/clang++"
+alias clang++="/opt/homebrew/opt/llvm/bin/clang++"
 ```